-How many times have you heard: "The windows on the school bus are foggy and there's no heat on the bus.
-My kids are cold!"
+How many times have you heard, "The windows on the school bus are foggy and there's no heat on the bus.
+My kids are cold?"
 Clearly, you know there is a problem with the mechanics of the school bus.
 Unfortunately, you already know the culprit; the booster pump has failed again.
-Yet another bus has to be taken out of service for expensive repairs, which cost time, materials, and labor.
+Yet, another bus has to be taken out of service for expensive repairs, costing time, materials and labor.

-Wouldn't it be nice if you could completely eliminate this recurring problem?
-You can, with brushless seal-less pumps (School Bus or Heavy Duty Bus), but how does this benefit you?
+Wouldn't it be nice if you could completely eliminate this recurring problem for your school bus fleet?
+You can with brushless, seal-less pumps.
+But how does this benefit you—the fleet owner?

-Although the initial acquisition cost of the pump is higher (see figure 1), the annual maintenance cost for this application is reduced by 75% for the life of the bus compared to a standard booster pump, saving you money over the life of your fleet.
+Although the initial acquisition cost of a blushless, seal-less pump is higher at $350, the annual maintenance cost for this application is reduced by 65% for the life of the bus compared with a brush-based sealed pump, saving you money over the life of your fleet.
 Without the maintenance costs associated with traditional booster pumps, you'll be able to put that money back into your fleet for something other than repairs.

 Brushless Motors Provide No Physical Contact

 However, brushless motors commutate by electronically switching stator fields through rotor position sensing.
-In other words, the motor is more efficient, because it does not have contacting electrical connections (see figure 2).
-Brushless motors have a long lifespan with no maintenance required, unlike brush based motors making them the choice of heavy duty transit bus manufacturers
+In other words, the motor is more efficient, because it does not have contacting electrical connections.
+Unlike brush-based motors, brushless motors have a long lifespan with no maintenance required, making them the choice of school bus manufacturers.

 Seal-less Pumps Will Not Leak

-Another reason coolant pumps fail, can be directed towards the sealed design of the pump.
+The sealed design of the pump is another reason that coolant pumps fail.
 Mechanically sealed pumps are designed to lubricate and cool themselves by leaking small amounts of fluid as they operate.
-In doing this, coolant seeps into the pump's operating environment, leading to process inefficiency and shorter life.
-Mechanical seal pumps have a tendency to quickly wear down, lose their effectiveness, and leak greater amounts of liquid through their seals.
-Obviously, this "spillage" decreases environmental and worksite safety while adding avoidable expense to the overall life of a school bus.
+As this happens, coolant seeps into the pump's operating environment, leading to process inefficiency and shorter life.
+Mechanical seal pumps have a tendency to quickly wear down, lose their effectiveness and leak greater amounts of liquid through their seals.
+Obviously, this spillage decreases environmental and worksite safety—while adding avoidable expense to the overall life of a school bus.

-In comparison to traditional booster pumps, the process used to seal the pump is different.
-A seal-less magnetic drive pump has neither mechanical seals nor packed glands (see figure 3).
-In place of the dynamic seals, you find a shroud (static containment shell) that forms a liquid pressure boundary.
-This containment shell forms a completely sealed enclosure through which the fluid being pumped magnetically coupled seal-less pumps do not inherently leak.
+A seal-less magnetic drive pump, like DurA-Tek Prime by AMETEK DFS, has neither mechanical seals nor packed glands.
+In place of the dynamic seals, you find a shroud (a static containment shell) that forms a liquid pressure boundary.
+This containment shell forms a completely sealed enclosure.
+Therefore, the fluid pumped by magnetically coupled seal-less pumps does not inherently leak.

-So when you hear: "The windows on the school bus are foggy and there's no heat on the bus.
+So don't fret when you hear, "The windows on the school bus are foggy and there's no heat on the bus.
 My kids are cold!"
-Don't fret; turn to a brushless seal-less booster pump to reduce cost, maintenance, and downtime for your fleet.
+Instead, move to a brushless seal-less booster pump to reduce costs, maintenance and downtime for your fleet.